danhammer/web-mapping/lecture1/Lecture1.md

 ## Guided tutorial: get started with animated maps

 1. **Get the data**.
-Download active fires from this repository.
-What is the date range of this data set?
+Download active fires from this repository, and add it to Carto as a dataset.
+What is the date range of this dataset?
 (Use the sorting options in the dataset view.)

 2. **Style the map**.
-Add the fires layer.
+Select ANIMATED as the aggregation option and select Heatmap as the animated type.
+We will review the additional options in class.

 ## Clean up